 - Jaggery is optional, You can make spicy chutney powder without adding it too.

-- My chutney powder is extra red color because I used freshly made red chili powder from byadagi chilies, OR you can use dry Kashmiri red chili powder to get nice red color.
+- My chutney powder is an extra red color because I used freshly made red chili powder from byadagi chilies, or you can use dry Kashmiri red chili powder to get a nice red color.

 More Chutney Powder Recipes